Ryan Routh: Pre-trial

 On July 24, Routh filed a motion to fire his public defenders and represent himself at trial.
-Cannon granted the motion, stating that while it was unwise, he had a constitutional right to do so.
-Cannon also denied his public defender's motion to withdraw, ordering them to remain as standby counsel.
-The decision followed repeated breakdowns in communication between Routh and his public defenders, including Militello, who claimed their relationship had become "irreconcilably broken."
+Cannon granted the motion, stating that while it was unwise, it was his constitutional right.
+Cannon denied his public defender's motion to withdraw, ordering them to serve as standby counsel.
+The decision followed repeated breakdowns in communication between Routh and his public defenders, who claimed their relationship had become "irreconcilably broken".
 When asked if he understood federal criminal court procedure, Routh said; "I have a book."
-Prosecutors expressed concern that Routh may attempt to introduce inflammatory or irrelevant material in court.
-On the same day, Routh submitted three filings to the court, all of which were filled with sentiments and riddles with typos.
-In one specific filing, Routh challenged Trump to a golf match, stating; "He wins, he can execute me.
-I win, I get his job."
-In the same filing, Routh called Trump's vice president JD Vance a "hillbilly."

-On September 2, the trial's final pre-trial hearing was held.
-The hearing was met with much drama as Routh clashed with the prosecution over his trial attire, which included banned slogan shirts.
-Judge Cannon had to specifically instruct Routh to dress appropriately for the court.
-Routh also filed a motion to add ten new witnesses to testify at the trial, including academics and a former girlfriend of his.
+The final pre-trial hearing was held on September 2.
+Routh clashed with the prosecution over his trial attire, which included shirts with banned slogans.
+Judge Cannon specifically instructed Routh to dress appropriately.
+Routh filed a motion to add ten witnesses, including academics and a former girlfriend.
 Judge Cannon denied the motion, calling it "absurd."
 Routh's attempts to introduce personal letters as evidence were also dismissed.